whoiskatrin/broken-urls-finder/README.md

 # dead-links-finder

-Python script that runs in k8s on a cronjob to find all dead links after deployment.
+Python script that runs in k8s on a cronjob to find all broken links after deployment. (example: 404, 500, 503 and etc.)

 Slack channel with alerts: TBD